-Bicycles were allowed on the route from Old Faithful to Morning Glory, a short path that’s only two miles round-trip.
+Bicycles were allowed on the route from Old Faithful to Morning Glory pool, a short path that’s only two miles round-trip.
 We helmeted up and rode, stopping at each hydrothermal feature in turn.

 Next to Castle Geyser a bubbling pool rimmed with crusted white minerals and orange mud intermittently boiled, and then steam would roll out of the neighboring cone like a puffing train engine.

 Across the path Shield Spring simmered, and further down Grotto Geyser looked for all the world as if a mythical beast had collapsed and turned to stone, eroding over the centuries.